Kimsure/SFP/README.md

 ```

 ### Acknowledgement
+---

-This repository was developed based on CLIPtrase, SCLIP, etc. Thanks for their great works!
+This repository was developed based on [CLIPtrase](https://github.com/leaves162/CLIPtrase), [SCLIP](https://github.com/wangf3014/SCLIP), etc. Thanks for their great works!